DOG NOSE THE NOSE KNOWS DOG NOSE

-by
+by Gary Moore

 "Ask and it shall be given to you; seek and you shall find; knock and it shall be opened to you.
-8 For each one who asks receives; and he who seeks finds; and to him who knocks, it shall be opened."
+For each one who asks receives; and he who seeks finds; and to him who knocks, it shall be opened."

-strung it up to the inside of the fence.
-This blocked him at first until ...
-Well I admit that I took the quick way out.
+Initially I bought some chicken wire and strung it up to the inside of the fence.
+That blocked him at first until ...
+Well, I admit that I took the quick way out.
 I didn't bury the tail end of the fencing.
 The wire was 30" wide and covered more than Milo could reach on hind legs.
-Then one aspect of his terrier nature asserted itself.
+Then, one aspect of his terrier nature asserted itself.
 He began to dig.
-So I began placing blocks of wood, limbs and 2x4's at the bottom of the fence.
+So I began placing blocks of wood, limbs, and 2x4's at the bottom of the fence.
 I thought we were safe.
 Then another aspect of terrierness arose.

-Here's where the verse above comes into play.
-Milo never gives up.
-It's as though he's pestering the powers-that-be to release him.
-And he keeps on plugging away, daily, hourly and momentarily.
-He never stops or gives in!
+Milo never gave up.
+It was as though he was pestering the powers-that-be to release him.
+And he kept on plugging away, daily, hourly, and momentarily.
+He never stopped or gave in!

 This is also the verb tense of the verse in Matthew.
-Ask, and keep on asking.
+Ask and keep on asking.
 Knock and keep on knocking.
 Seek and keep on seeking.
 Never give up!

 Like me blocking the fence holes, my Father blocks any request I pester Him with when it is not for my best good.
-Much as I do not censure Milo for being a Terrier, neither does my Father censure me nor does He allow me my absolute freedom.
-It seems that the very process of keeping on keeping on actually trains our desires and life goals.
-Perhaps one day Milo will learn this lesson ... but probably not.
-Only the nose knows.
+Much as I did not censure Milo for being a Terrier, neither does my Father censure me nor does He allow me my absolute freedom.

 To Eutychus Index